 While the Body Condition System chart is incredibly useful for large breeds or dogs with smooth or short coats it may not be the most effective method for smaller breeds or breeds with thicker, fluffier coats.
-For a quick at home trick we like to use what is known as the Knuckle Test!
+For a quick at home trick for our fluffier friends, we like to use what is known as the Knuckle Test!

 Using three different parts of your hand you are able to determine the ideal weight range or coating of fat that should be present over the rib cage of your pet, no matter what their fur or coat!

 These easy, at-home tricks are great to use however if you are still unsure if your pet is within its healthy weight range it’s always best to seek help from a professional such as your local veterinarian.